ABOUT THE ARTIST

 His recordings have received widespread airplay and critical acclaim, garnering three Grammy nominations.
 Of his seven albums as a leader, The Washington Post called his release Into the Light “music that simultaneously appeals to the head, heart, and feet,” while Jazztimes added “Metzger’s musicianship shines,” and Cadence concluded “Metzger is a flawless vibraphonist.”
 On these releases, Metzger was joined by Fred Hersch, Phil Markowitz, Marc Johnson, Harvie Swartz, Joey Baron, Jack Wilkins, and Allison Miller, among others.
 He has appeared on dozens of other recordings including six CDs with vocalist Ronnie Wells and pianist Ron Elliston (one was a Cadence top ten jazz release choice); two recordings with the John Brown Jazz Orchestra (with Cyrus Chestnut, Brad Leali, Vincent Gardner, and Herlin Riley); Iris Benjamin’s Passing By; Claire Ritter’s Waltzing the Splendor and The Stream of Pearls Project; Baron Tymas’ Insight at Midnight; Jack Wilkins’ Blue and Green Project (with Danny Gottlieb); Ira Wiggins’ When Freedom Swings; and the NC Jazz Repertory Orchestra’s Benny Goodman Swing Collection.
 He has been featured on three occasions on Voice of America radio, and was the first artist profiled on the Southern Arts Federation’s landmark Jazz South radio program and is now the only artist selected more than once for the program.
 He has also been named to both the Downbeat Magazine Critics’ and Readers’ Poll and the Jazz Times Critics’ Poll in the jazz vibes category.

 Metzger has served as the Associate Editor of the International Association of Jazz Educators’ Journal and as a Resource Team Member for the journal.
 He has also completed service as a Cultural Envoy for the US Department of State and a Fulbright Scholar for the US Embassy in Ankara, Turkey, working with the music faculty at the Conservatory at Haceteppe State University on the formation of their new Jazz Studies Program.
 He is a recipient of 30 consecutive, national Plus awards from the American Society of Composers, Authors, and Publishers in recognition of the prestige and use of his jazz compositions and his creative contributions to American music.
-A recipient of the North Carolina Miles Davis Jazz Service Award, he is now the Artist in Residence and Professor of Music at Elon University, where he was presented with the coveted Distinguished Scholar Award.
+A recipient of the North Carolina Miles Davis Jazz Service Award, he is now Professor Emeritus at Elon University, where he served as Artist in Residence for 32 years and was presented with the coveted Distinguished Scholar Award.

 Metzger holds both Bachelor and Master of Music degrees from the North Carolina School of the Arts where he was a student of J. Massie Johnson.
 Originally from the Washington, DC area, he lives with his wife, Linda, and their basset hound in North Carolina.